0m0g1/omniscript/docs/operations.md

 - **Operands:** `ArrayPrimitive` and any value
 - **Behavior:**
   - **`Array + Value`**: Appends the value to the end of the array.

-  -
-#### `+` (Array preppend)
+#### `+` (Array Prepend)
 - **Operands:** `ArrayPrimitive` and any value
 - **Behavior:**
-  - **`Value + Array`**: Preppends the value to the beginning of the array.
+  - **`Value + Array`**: Prepends the value to the beginning of the array.

 ### Notes:
 - **Division by Zero:** For both `int` and `float`, division by zero is not allowed and will throw a runtime error.
 - **Unsupported Operations:** Some operations may be unsupported for specific data types.
 A runtime error will be thrown in such cases.
+- **Type Casting:** Use the `as` keyword to cast types when necessary (e.g., `x as int`).
+Safe promotions (e.g., `int16` to `int`) are performed automatically without data loss.

 ## Conclusion

 The operators provided in this `BinaryExpression` class allow for flexible expression evaluation, with support for arithmetic, comparison, logical, and array operations.
 Each operator behaves differently based on the operand types, offering a wide range of operations suitable for various expressions.
+Type safety is enforced, requiring explicit casting with the `as` keyword for operations on different types, except in cases of safe type promotion.